 There are several important legal issues that must be addressed and resolved by former spouses who are separating or planning to divorce.
 These include spousal support, child support, and division of property, among others.
 Couples who are planning to separate, or who are already in the process of doing so can make these decisions by going to court, or through the more informal process of alternative dispute resolution, also known as ADR.

-The family lawyers at NULaw are well-versed and very experienced in assisting clients through all forms of ADR.
-Where appropriate, we provide independent legal advice for people going through a mediation or alternative dispute resolution process.
+NULaw in Toronto is well-versed and very experienced in assisting clients through all forms of ADR.
+Where appropriate, we provide independent legal advice for people going through mediation or alternative dispute resolution process.
 We can also review and advise on settlement agreements reached through mediation or ADR, and will represent clients at mediations, negotiations, and arbitrations if needed.

 In family law, alternative dispute resolution is an informal way to negotiate and settle outstanding issues between two separating parties.
 ADR is most effective where the parties are on relatively good terms with one another, and where their separation is unlikely to be contentious.
 ADR must be freely chosen by both former partners.